charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 "The hem is frayed on the left leg," Maya said, before she could stop herself.

 He looked up, startled, then smiled.
 It was a real smile.
-It reached his eyes.
+It reached his eyes, and for a second, he just stared at her, seemingly struck by the sight of her standing there among the old coats.

 "Is it?
 I was hoping it was just a loose thread," he said.
 His voice was deep but had a tired edge to it.
 "I work at Target, but I can't even afford the clothes there on the floor.
 I’m on a strict budget this month.
 Extreme, actually."